MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 ## Activity filters

 Below is a list of the activity filters that can be applied.
-Most filters support multiple values as well as NOT, in order to provide you with a powerful tool for policy creation.
+Most filters support multiple values as well as NOT to provide you with a powerful tool for policy creation.

 - Activity ID - Search only for specific activities by their ID.
 This filter is useful when you connect Microsoft Cloud App Security to your SIEM (using the SIEM agent), and you want to further investigate alerts within the Cloud App Security portal.

-- Activity objects – Search for the objects the activity was performed on.
+- Activity objects – Search for the objects the activity was done on.
 This filter applies to file, folder, user, or app objects.
   - Activity object ID - the ID of the object (file, folder, user, or app ID).
   <!-- - File, folder or site URL - Enables you to select files, folders and URLs that start with a specific string.-->
   <!-- - Target object (file/folder) - Enables you to select a specific file or folder. -->